 In 2021, Disney World replaced Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party with two After Hours events — Disney After Hours Boo Bash and Disney Very Merriest After Hours.
 These events came with pared-down offerings as compared to their counterparts from previous years, as well as a heftier price tag.

-For 2022, it has been confirmed that Mickey’s Not-So-Scary Halloween Party will return, and while there’s no word on the Christmas party yet, it’s likely that Disney will bring it back as well.
+For 2022, it has been confirmed that Mickey’s Not-So-Scary Halloween Party will return, and Mickey’s Very Merry Christmas Party is also coming back.
 However, even with the cheaper prices and much more on the to-do list, are these holiday parties actually worth your time and money?

 But aside from those things, you’ll want to look at what the party offers that you CAN’T get during the daytime.
 The entertainment for the party is a big draw with things like the Hocus Pocus Villain Spelltacular and Mickey’s Boo to You!
-Parade — you can’t watch either of those things on a regular day in Magic Kingdom.
+Parade at the Halloween event or Minnie’s Wonderful Christmastime Fireworks at the holiday event — you can’t watch these things on a regular day in Magic Kingdom.

 On top of that, there are special fireworks, trick-or-treating, unique character meet and greets, and even dance parties available throughout the night.
 It’s a very different experience from Halloween at Magic Kingdom during the day.

 So basically, it’s a balancing act.
-Are you willing to sacrifice a few hours of sleep and some extra dough to enjoy Disney Halloween to the fullest?
-You can still see Magic Kingdom’s decorations during the day, and there are other ways to celebrate the holiday around the resort, with daytime treats (typically at Hollywood Studios) and Minnie’s Halloween Dine character meal at Hollywood & Vine as a much cheaper way to see characters in their costumes.
+Are you willing to sacrifice a few hours of sleep and some extra dough to enjoy the holidays in Disney World to the fullest?
+You can still see Magic Kingdom’s decorations during the day, and there are other ways to celebrate the holiday around the resort, with daytime treats (typically at Hollywood Studios) and Minnie’s Halloween Dine or Minnie’s Holiday Dine character meals at Hollywood & Vine as a much cheaper way to see characters in their costumes.

 Genie+ and Individual Attraction Selection